 And just when I was wondering how and where would I be able to click the essence of Kochi, the Kochi Biennale answered all my queries.

-The Kochi Biennial is an annual festival dedicated to art held in December-January across the city.
+The Kochi Biennale is an annual festival dedicated to art held in December-January across the city.
+If you are planning to slow travel across India, you can include Kochi in your two month India itinerary during this time.

 Tucked away in the bylanes of Kochi, we stumbled upon great art displays, perfectly blending with the charm of the Jew town.